Published January 24, 2019

 7. Washington D.C.

 A haven for gig workers and digital nomads, Singapore presents an exotic destination for any entrepreneur, not just females.
-With low taxes, good business infrastructure and less gender politics, Singapore is the perfect place for starting a business if you have less capitol or prefer to fly solo.
+With low taxes, good business infrastructure, and fewer gender politics, Singapore is the perfect place for starting a business if you have less capital or prefer to fly solo.
 Speaking of flying, Singapore is close to many attractive international destinations so if you’re looking for a complete 180 from your traditional office job this city might just be the ticket.

 9. Toronto, Canada